Domestic Asset Protection Trusts: Key Income and Transfer Tax Implications

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide trusts and estates counsel an in-depth analysis of federal income and transfer tax consequences of domestic asset protection trusts (DAPTs).
+This CLE course will provide trusts and estates counsel an in-depth analysis of federal income and transfer tax consequences of domestic asset protection trusts (DAPTs).
 The panel will discuss key tax planning issues and structuring techniques to minimize federal and state taxes, navigating the differences between jurisdictions, and analyze other legal implications and limitations.

 - Asset protection planning under current tax law

 - How the domestic asset protection trust works